 That’s why I decided to compile a post with SEO Tips from people who know SEO.

 Luca Tagliaferro – SEO Consultant at lucatagliaferro.com

-You should give a lot of attention to developing a topic strategy as opposed to a keywords strategy.
+You should give a lot of attention to developing a topic strategy as opposed to a keyword strategy.

 A couple of reasons why you should do it:

-- Google tends to reward authoritative sites that are better positioned to explain certain topics as a trusted and authoritative source of information.
+- Google tends to reward authoritative sites that are better positioned to explain certain topics as trusted and authoritative sources of information.
 It aligns with Google’s mission which is to organize the web’s information.

 - Thanks to internal linking within topics and categories in a topic, users and search engines can navigate better and visit more pages, which increases your chances of generating higher-quality traffic (for users) and better crawling (for search engines).